-The Company rents office spaces in the USA, with a cost of approximately 1,800 per month and expires in December 2019.
+The Company rents office spaces in the USA and a house in Brazil, with a cost of approximately \$3,400 per month and expires in December and March 2020, with provisions to terminate the house lease early.

-The Company has various property access agreements related to its projects at an estimated cost of approximately \$1,700 per month.
+The Company has various property access agreements related to its projects at an estimated cost of approximately \$1,800 per month.